Data Products, Data Mesh, Streaming Architecture, Apache Kafka, Data Governance, Event Streaming

 A complete streaming data product consists of:

-Stream Processing Logic: Flink jobs or Kafka Streams applications performing continuous transformations—joining, aggregating, filtering, or enriching before publishing.
+Stream Processing Logic: Flink jobs (Flink 1.18+) or Kafka Streams applications performing continuous transformations, joining, aggregating, filtering, or enriching before publishing.
+For in-depth coverage, see What Is Apache Flink: Stateful Stream Processing.

 Output Stream (The API): Well-defined, versioned Kafka topics: